 SELECTING THE FUEL.

 If you go for a stationary type, your choice of fuel should be determined primarily by the source you already use for the home's heating or by the fuels available in your area.
 Note that most residential generators are bi-fuel and can run on both natural gas and LPG (casually called propane).
 You will normally need a simple field adjustment to convert from one type to the other.
 If like most homes your house is already supplied with gas, or if LPG is readily available in your area, a bi-fuel NG/propane genset is your logical choice.
 See our detailed standby genset review

 for ratings and characteristics of various systems.
 Among major brands, the Generac's Guardian® models probably have the lowest cost per kW.
 In my view, given their 5-year warranty they are the best buys.
 You just need to pick the right size.
-Kohler and GE are a bit more expensive, but they offer a longer warranty.
 CR magazine's pick in 2013 was 7-kW model 6237.
 They now have a newer model 6519.
 However, this size may not be sufficient if you have a central air conditioner.
 As a rule of thumb, an average house with 5-ton a/c typically needs a system rated 15-17kW